 It's been more than a year since the Disney Plus streaming service launched -- and its global rollout will continue through the remainder of 2021!
 It's safe to say the platform has established itself as one of the premier streaming platforms, thanks to its exclusive family-friendly offerings from Disney itself and Star Wars, Marvel, Pixar, National Geographic, and 20th Century Studios.

-While the catalog size may not rival Netflix and the competition just yet, there are already some awesome Disney+ originals, and it was confirmed at the latest Disney Investor Day event that at least 10 Marvel and 10 Star Wars series will hit the platform over the next few years.
+While the catalog size may not rival Netflix and the competition just yet, some awesome Disney+ originals are available.
+The latest Disney Investor Day event revealed that at least 10 Marvel and 10 Star Wars series would hit the platform over the next few years.

 Odds are you're interested, but still unsure how much a Disney+ subscription costs, right?
 Thankfully, there are several different plan options for Disney+, with fees ranging from $7.99 to $13.99 per month.
 You can also sign up for an annual plan to save a little extra.
 Let's take a second to break down the current offers and then get into the details about Disney+ -- including where it's available, how the prices compare to other services, and more.